- Have you encountered the Element Not Found error too? According to different situations, the answers to how to fix it vary.

 Many users reported that Element Not Found error was caused by their graphics card, and in order to fix the issue, you need to disable integrated graphics.

 There are several ways to do that, and you can do it from Nvidia Control Panel or Catalyst Control Center.

 If that doesn’t work, or if you can’t find the way to disable integrated graphics from these applications, you might want to try disabling it from BIOS.

 To see how to access BIOS and how to disable your integrated graphics card, we strongly recommend that you check your motherboard manual for detailed instructions.

 Once you disable your integrated graphics, the problem should be completely resolved.

 Accessing BIOS seems too big of a task?
 Let us make things easier for you with the help of this amazing guide.

 - Press Start and click the Power Options button.

-- Then hold the Shift key and press Restart button.
+- Then hold the Shift key and press the Restart button.

 - Now you will boot to advanced startup options screen.
 Make sure that your Windows 10 installation disc or USB flash drive is connected.